Manuscript ASMR, and some quick networking

 I wanted to solve this problem more elegantly, like having a sidebar with links to websites I think you should visit, but I couldn’t get WordPress to display that on the front page in addition to individual post pages, so here we are.

-If you were hoping it would help you buy books about swords, you should go visit HEMA Bookshelf, but I hope you’ll also look around a little here at my informal but informative research articles, recorded talks and podcast appearances, and more.
+If you have my card and were hoping it would help you buy books about swords, you should go visit HEMA Bookshelf, but I hope you’ll also look around a little here at my informal but informative research articles, recorded talks and podcast appearances, and more.

 With that out of the way, here’s a little collection of videos I thought you might enjoy, showcasing the tiny noises that manuscripts and other special books make.